paunstefan/ssh-ips/README.md

 Time in seconds the addresses are banned for.
 Use 0 if you want an infinite ban.
 - _send_email_

 1 if you want SSH-IPS to send you email notifications, 0 if not.
+For more info about making this feature work see 'Email' in the 'Software documentation' section below.
 - _from_email_

 Email address from which the emails are send.
 I recommend making an account especially for this.